ScilifelabDataCentre/dds_cli/docs/index.rst

 Running the command
 ---------------------

-The main command :bash:`dds` has some options and possible customisations.
+The main command `dds` has some options and possible customisations.
 A detailed list of these can be found :ref:`here<dds-main>`.

 The five group commands
 ~~~~~~~~~~~~~~~~~~~~~~~~